 In June 1990 the Ontario government under the NDP regime legislated a partial no-fault insurance system designed to replace the tort system that was in place at the time.

-It was thought that no-fault insurance would speed up the processing of claims, to minimize the number of people proceeding with personal injury lawsuits against those who caused the accidents, to help control fraudulent claims, reduce administration costs and to keep auto insurance premiums affordable.
+It was thought that no-fault insurance would speed up the processing of claims, minimize the number of people proceeding with personal injury lawsuits against those who caused the accidents, help control fraudulent claims, reduce administration costs, and keep auto insurance premiums affordable.

 No-Fault insurance intended to make it easier for an injured person to receive prompt medical treatment (pre-1990 income replacement and medical rehabilitation had low caps and limits ) and speed up the process for automobile repairs (if you did not carry collision coverage the responsible person’s insurance company paid for your damages).
 The legislation has been modified several times since it was first introduced in an attempt to balance equitable needs for both the consumer and insurance industry.

 Even though most of us do not see the benefits or lack of benefits, the one thing we all know is that premiums have continued to increase over the years.
 Ontarians have the highest auto insurance rates in Canada (according to the Fraser Institute 2011).